DavidNorman/WitchComputer/README.md

 * Write some other example tapes (calculate bubble sort, quick sort, ...)
 * Introduce punched hole tape format

+## Outstanding questions

+* Is the shift value (set by 08xxxx) independent of the transfer shift.
+An example is if we set the shift value, perform a multiply, then do an add.
+Does this add have the shift value applied as set explicitly, or does it revert to 'no shift' following a multiplication?
+* Is there a separate transfer unit for the accumulator, or a single one for both the accumulator and the stores?
+* If there is 1 transfer unit, how do digits 8-14 become set when there is a store as the sending value?
+For accuracy they should be filled with the sign digit.
+* When the accumulator is the sending address, are its digits 8-14 applied to the transfer unit inputs?
+This is important when the shift value is set to +1, where you could get digit 8 affecting the destination store.

 ## License

 Copyright © 2016 David Norman